trickv/trick.vanstaveren.us_jekyll/wiki/Sandbox.md

 ----------------------------------

 First, set up your `~/.gdbinit` file.
-This will instruct gdb to handle some special signals that Mono uses, as well as provide the managed code backtrace that we will be using:
+This will instruct gdb to handle some special signals that Mono uses, as well as automate the managed code backtrace that we will be using:

 `cat > ~/.gdbinit << `“`EOF`”
 `handle SIGXCPU SIG35 SIG33 SIGPWR nostop noprint`